jmhockham/mars-rover/README.md

 Check out the tests for more examples of this

 ## Running
-Go to the root directory and type `sbt run`
+Go to the root directory and type `sbt run`. to run the tests type `sbt test`.

-(I've asked about creating a docker file for this, but was told it's not needed, so have left it out)
+(I've asked about creating a docker file for this, but was told it's not wanted, so have left it out)

 ## Technical Notes